(Updated on 2/21)

 Like other services, Home Chef provides incentives for signing up.
 Use this link to save $35 off your first box – if I’m subscribed when you order, I might get a credit towards an order.
 Note that there may be better offers out there.

-Home Chef offers 13 meal kit choices weekly, including at least 3 vegetarian options.
+Home Chef offers up to 15 meal kit choices weekly, including at least 3 vegetarian options.
 They don’t offer vegan options – unless the vegetarian kits just happen to be vegan.
 They don’t cater to any specific diet either.

 The meals tend to be slightly upscale versions of basic modern American food.
 They include burgers, pastas, rice bowls, tostadas, flatbreads and baked chicken/salmon/pork chops with vegetable & starchy sides.
 Few of their recipes have exotic ingredients.